CodeReclaimers/neat-python/docs/config_file.rst

 * *activation_functions*
     A space-separated list of the activation functions that may be used in constructing networks.
 Allowable values
     are: *sigmoid*, *tanh*, *sin*, *gauss*, and *relu*.
-* *hidden_nodes*
-    The number of hidden nodes to add to each genome in the initial population.
 * *weight_stdev*
     The standard deviation of the zero-centered normal distribution used to generate initial and replacement weights.